Larkin Street celebrates Lunar New Year

 All ages showed up to eat, play, dance, and watch performances along Larkin Street between Eddy and O’Farrell for the Tet Festival, celebrating the Vietnamese Lunar New Year.

 Little Saigon was buzzing with activity on Saturday.
-All ages showed up to eat, play, dance, and watch performances along Larkin Street between Eddy and O’Farrell for the Tet Festival, celebrating the Vietnamese Lunar New Year.
+All ages showed up to eat, play, dance, and watch performances along Larkin Street between Eddy and O’Farrell for the Tet Festival, celebrating the Vietnamese Lunar New Year, organized by the Southeast Asian Community Center.

 Colorful displays decked out with gleaming banners and floral arrangements welcomed me to the festival when I arrived, immediately followed by wafts of tempting aromas from the food stands.
 Someone popped a dance track on a stereo, and a few men at one of the stands immediately started moving to the beat.